 Growth stocks, which pay lower or no dividends, must earn their total return exclusively from a change in price.
-All else equal, a company that does not pay a dividend must have a higher expected growth rate than a dividend-paying stock to command the same valuation.
+All else being equal, a company that does not pay a dividend must have a higher expected growth rate than a dividend-paying stock to command the same valuation.

 We believe it is important to consider both the level and sustainability of dividends.
 As of Sept.
 30 2021, the S&P 500 currently has a dividend payout ratio of about 42%.
 This means that for every $1.00 in earnings, companies are paying an average of about $0.42 in dividends.
 Significant levels of debt or off-balance sheet obligations like underfunded pension plans or post-retirement health care benefits may restrict a company’s ability to pay dividends in the future, since these are competing claims on the company’s cash flow.
 When evaluating individual stocks for inclusion in client portfolios, our research committee considers the current dividend yield, the company’s historical track record of dividend increases, and the dividend payout ratio.
 A high dividend payout ratio of 75% or more may indicate that the dividend is at risk of being cut in the future.
 An unusually high dividend yield is also a sign that the dividend may not be sustainable.
 If something seems too good to be true, it usually is.
 At the same time, there are many well-known companies that have increased their dividends every year for 25, 35, 50 or even 60 consecutive years.
 You may already own some of these companies, especially if you are a Parsec client.
 We want to focus on companies with sustainable and increasing dividends to provide a source of retirement spending.